 secure my top fascia plate.
 Below you can see them bolted to the truss outrigger and coming through the hole I cut in the fascia.

-Although the span of this pergola design was going to be 5 metres I decided two brackets and two posts would be enough to hold up the structure, as my plan was I would set them up at 1/3rd intervals and use wide top fascia plates.
+Although the span of this pergola design was going to be 5 metres I decided two brackets and two posts would hold up the structure, as my plan was I would set them up at 1/3rd intervals and use wide top fascia plates.
 I carefully cut a slot in the fascia to slide the bracket through, then bored the holes and connected the brackets to the truss top chord.
 I sealed the fascia cut around the protruding bracket with silicon to stop pests etc entering.

 With a little help, I lifted my pre-sealed and painted CCA treated pine top plate (190x50mm) up to the bracket face plate and bolted it on with heavy gal bolts.
 These brackets had 4 bolts holes so I used them all.
 I also used large square washers to reduce compression of the wood when tightening.
 This setup enabled me to build a pergola: roofed and secure, without worrying about whether it would tear away in a storm or sag under the weight.

 Attaching this top plate to a modern gutter system looked difficult at first but with these specialised brackets it can be done like a professional would build a pergola.
-I have a second part to this building project but you can go back to Pergola Designs or Pergola Plans to see what materials I required.